 Education is an investment.
 The training you'll receive at YTI increases your chances of finding a rewarding career.
-When you graduate from YTI, you stand a better chance of finding a career and making more money than your peers with less education.
+Explore all your options for financing your career training at YTI Career Institute below.

 While the primary responsibility of paying for an education rests with the student and his or her family, the Educational Funding Department at YTI is dedicated to making the cost of education more affordable for students who might not otherwise be able to attend.